rajat-ttn/brewery-fe/README.md

 ## Run test cases

-* Use `npm test` it will launch the test runner in the interactive watch mode.
+* Use `npm run test` it will launch the test runner in the interactive watch mode.